 - 1.6.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
+(Core) - 1.6.a.
+The number and location of participating sites must not preclude the participation of fellows and faculty members in the educational activities of the hand surgery course of study.
+(Core)

-(Core) - 1.7.
+1.7.
 Workforce Recruitment and Retention